danth/stylix/docs/src/styling.md

 to the committer to make sure said application fits in stylistically with the rest of the themed applications.

+### Terms
+- Alternate: To use when to items need to contrast despite being the same type of item.
+- Item On/Off: This is for on off indicators in applications like a battery charging indicator.
+- List: A list of items to select between such as workspaces in a desktop bar.

 ## General Applications

 General applications are applications that do not fit into any of the more